particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="5.7.0"}}

-Ledger provides device-to-cloud and cloud-to device data synchronization.
+Ledger provides device to cloud and cloud to device data synchronization.
 See [Ledger](/getting-started/logic-ledger/ledger/) for an introduction to Ledger.

 You will typically request a ledger using [Particle.ledger()](#particle-ledger) like this: